Lauragra/python-sample-pagination/README.md

         endpoint = response.get('@odata.nextLink', None)
 ```

 The key concept to understand in a Python generator is the ```yield``` statement, which returns a value but also retains the state of the generator function for the next call.
-We have an outer loop that steps through the paginated results (```while endpoint:```) and an inner loop (```for item in ...```) that returns the items from within each page.
+An outer loop steps through the paginated results (```while endpoint:```) and an inner loop (```for item in ...```) returns the items from within each page.

-To create a generator at runtime, we pass the Graph session connection object and the API endpoint for retrieving messages:
+To create a generator at runtime, pass the Microsoft Graph session connection object and the API endpoint for retrieving messages:

 ```python
 MSG_GENERATOR = messages(MSGRAPH, 'me/messages')
 ```

-Then the calling code simply uses Python's built-in ```next()``` function to retrieve messages:
+The calling code uses Python's built-in ```next()``` function to retrieve messages:

 ```python
 def generator():